Skip to content

 Right-click in any subplot and choose Add Annotations to mark up your plot:

-• Horizontal line — mark a threshold or reference level (e.g., 1.1 pu FRT activation voltage)
+• Horizontal line - a threshold or reference level, such as the 1.1 pu FRT activation voltage

-• Vertical line — mark a specific time instant (e.g., fault initiation at t = 1.0 s)
+• Vertical line - a moment in time, such as fault initiation at t = 1.0 s

-• Draggable text label — add a note anywhere on the plot
+• Draggable text label - a note placed anywhere on the plot

 Drag any annotation to reposition it.
-See Annotations for more information.
+See Annotations.

 Annotated plot